-Back lots used for single family purposes shall be permitted, provided they meet the following standards:
+Back lots shall be permitted, provided they meet the following standards:

-- A. Access Requirements - 1.
-A fifty (50 ft.) foot wide access shall be provided for back lots. - 2.
+A. Access Requirements

+- 1. A fifty (50 ft.) foot wide access shall be provided for back lots. - 2.
 Said access shall be owned either in fee or by permanent easement and maintained by the back lot users. - 3.
 Record of said access way shall be recorded as part of the deed of each back lot and shall be filed with the County Register of Deeds. - 4.
 The access way entrance to a street shall conform to standards of the Subdivision Ordinance and shall be approved by the Code Enforcement Officer. - 5.
-The issuance of a building permit for a single family dwelling on a back lot shall in no way be construed to imply the acceptance of any access way for the purpose of maintenance, improvements or snow removal by the Town of Gray. - 6.
+The issuance of a building permit for one or more dwelling unit(s) on a back lot shall in no way be construed to imply the acceptance of any access way for the purpose of maintenance, improvements or snow removal by the Town of Gray. - 6.
 Creation of a subdivision requires compliance with the provisions of the Gray Subdivision Ordinance.